Schaudge/petsc/doc/manual/dmplex.rst

 triangle can be defined by being covered by three edges (or even by three vertices).
 This structure is known as a `Hasse Diagram <http://en.wikipedia.org/wiki/Hasse_diagram>`__, which is a Directed Acyclic Graph (DAG) representing a cell complex using the covering relation.
-The graph edges represent the relation, which also encodes a partially ordered set (poset).
+The graph edges represent the relation, which encodes a partially ordered set (poset).

 For example, we can encode the doublet mesh as in :numref:`fig_doubletMesh`,